 Could someone much more intelligent than I come up with a process to forgive loans for those under a certain income threshold or those who never end up with a college degree?
 I know this is easier said than done, but there has to be a solution to help people most in need.
-Even though there are income-based repayment plans for many lower-income earners, allowing forgiveness would remove a huge burden from their lives.
+Even though many lower-income earners have income-based repayment plans, allowing forgiveness would remove a huge burden from their lives.

 There are also programs to forgive student loans for public service after several years.
 Let’s explore options to reduce bureaucracy and expand the program to other professions.
 If someone spends ten years using their degree providing public service, they should be eligible for student loan forgiveness.

 Summary: Why Student Loan Forgiveness is a Bad Idea

 With anything in life, there are tradeoffs.
 There are undoubtedly short-term benefits to student loan forgiveness for everyone.
 Less money paid to student loans allows more money to be spent on new homes, cars, vacations, etc. These things are all good for the economy.
 They create jobs, enable families to move into nicer homes, and more.

-The two overarching questions in this post are 1) are we helping the right people?
-2) with the economy already overheating, is this the right time to consider student loan forgiveness?
+The two overarching questions in this post are 1) Are we helping the right people?
+2) With the economy overheating, is this the right time to consider student loan forgiveness?

 I’d argue that the answer to both of these questions is no.

 Tens of millions of people live in poverty in the United States.
 People who struggle to put food on the table or afford necessities.
 The majority of these people are not student loan holders.
 It feels like we have a blank checkbook within the federal government, but tradeoffs still need to be considered.
 Student loan forgiveness doesn’t seem like it should be a top priority.